 MAJOR ISSUES -- The clock is ticking, the minister's waiting –- will Wanda abandon her obsession with Mars and actually get married?
 This play was selected for a workshop by the Chicago Women's Theatre Alliance and was performed as a reading by Portland's Radiant Theatre.
 MAJOR ISSUES was also a finalist in the Nancy Weil New Play Search.

-SUPER MOM, AIR RAGE, GROOVY, HAPPY HALLOWEEN, DOLL FACE and LOST produced by Seoul Players, Korea, 10-2010.
+SUPER MOM, AIR RAGE, GROOVY, HAPPY HALLOWEEN, DOLL FACE and LOST produced by Seoul Players, Korea.

-RACING WITH THE MOONS -- While Dale faces the vanishing point, Fred still has a few tricks up his sleeve.
+RACING WITH THE MOONS -- When Dale turns up for a race on the wrong day, Fred has a few tricks up his sleeve.
 Performed as a reading by AgeQuake Theatre.

 PAC BELL PARK -- A grandmother and grandson bond over baseball.
 Instant Theatre, Columbus Ohio.
 Voted Best Celebration of Life.

 BORN IN A TRUNK -- When Sara agrees to promote her latest book a crisis involving a young woman and a birth certificate will change her life forever.
 Performed as a reading by Between Us Productions, New York.
-Produced by Three Roses Players, Hollywood, 7-2011.
+Produced by Three Roses Players, Hollywood.

 NIGHTMARE CAMP -- Can a camp counselor really help campers purge their worst nightmares?
 Staged reading, Ashland (Oregon) Ten Minute Play Competition.